ConduitIO/conduit/docs/pipeline_semantics.md

 ### Messages are delivered in order

-Since messages are passed between nodes in channels and a node only processes one message at a time it is guaranteed that messages will flow through the Conduit pipeline in the same order as they are received by the source.
+Since messages are passed between nodes in channels and a node only processes one message at a time, it is guaranteed that messages will flow through the Conduit pipeline in the same order as they are received by the source.

 There are two caveats: